ForgeRock/forgeops/helm/forgerock-metrics/README.md

 Alertmanager configuration: [Config](https://prometheus.io/docs/alerting/configuration/).

+**Note**: All mentioned scripts are available in the bin/ directory.

 **The monitoring folder contains the following artifacts:**
 * deploy scripts to:
     * deploy the Prometheus Operator along with Grafana and Alert Manager and other Helm charts that help monitor GKE.